 This trend is super intriguing.
 It has that je-ne-sais-quoi quality that’s so hard to pinpoint.
 Is it rustic?
 A little.
 Is it Old World?
 A tad.
 Is it a smidge glam?
 Oh, definitely.
 For the time being, suffice to say, it’s totally chic.

 I’m not quite sure what would inspire such a trend, but I simply love it and actually have a few cages myself.
 In fact, I placed a small antique cage within a large hanging cage (with a stand) and placed one of those flameless candles in the smaller cage to add a little glow.
-I think it looks pretty neato.
+Love it!

 If you find a bird cage you love, but can’t fit a chandelier in it, or the cage doesn’t hang, stick a plant or candle(s) in it instead (remember to be smart and safe if you choose the latter).
 Little succulents work really well, as do air plants.
 Caged plants or candles make for great accents or centerpieces.
 Just a thought.